kennyfrc/trainingdata-tool/README.md

 To train with your generated Q and/or policy data, add the `-lichess-mode` flag.
 You'll need to use a pgn writer that uses the lichess format.

-Below is an example of a pgn (clipped after the 5th move) that uses the lichess format.
+Below is an example of a pgn (clipped after the 5th move for space) that uses the lichess format.

 ```
 [Event "?"]